lehman-classes/2021-Fall-CMP168/TestOne/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to Lehman CMP-168 in-class coding samples.

 ## Folder Structure

+The workspace contains folders for each day, where:

+- `yyyy-mm-dd`: the folder to maintain samples for a particular day

-The workspace contains two folders by default, where:
+Each daily workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies